-Each year the Society for Research into Higher Education (SRHE) invites applications from Newer Researchers to enter a research proposal for a small scale project under an SRHE Prize scheme.
+Each year the Society for Research into Higher Education (SRHE) invites applications from Newer Researchers to enter a research proposal for a small scale project under an SRHE Award scheme.
 All entries are reviewed by an expert panel of experienced researchers.
-The successful SRHE prize winner receives a number of benefits from the Society in addition to the prize money awarded to fund the selected project.
+Successful SRHE Award winners receive a number of benefits from the Society in addition to the award money awarded to fund the selected project.
 Entry is open to all and not restricted to current SRHE Members.
-The SRHE Prize for Newer Researchers is jointly sponsored by SRHE and Routledge Taylor & Francis Group.
+The SRHE Award for Newer Researchers is jointly sponsored by SRHE and Routledge Taylor & Francis Group.

-In 2021 there will be up to three prizes of £3,000 available for a research project of one year’s duration.
+In 2024 there will be up to three awards of £3,000 available for a research project of one year’s duration.
 These awards are intended to provide support for early stage researchers in the field of higher education research to enable them to:-

 - undertake a research project in their own right